CloudBudgetInc/CloudBudgetDocumentation/SOM/AddingGroupGuide.md

     <p>To add a new group do the following:</p>
     <br/>
     <ul>
-        <li> Go to the CloudBudget home page and click the “Groups” link in the “List of Data Links” panel  <a target="_blank"  href="http://prntscr.com/tm0vi9">http://prntscr.com/tm0vi9</a></li>
+        <li> On the SF Home page go to the CloudBudget home page and click the “Groups” link in the “List of Data Links” panel  <a target="_blank"  href="http://prntscr.com/tm0vi9">http://prntscr.com/tm0vi9</a></li>
         <li> Click “Add new”   <a target="_blank"  href="http://prntscr.com/tm0vse">http://prntscr.com/tm0vse</a></li>
         <li>Fill all of the fields, in the “Vision Code” field enter the respective code from the old number scheme, then click “Save” <a target="_blank" href="http://prntscr.com/tm0wtn">http://prntscr.com/tm0wtn</a></li>
     </ul>